albertogg99/p1-navigation/README.md

 #### Guidelines

 The whole training of the agent is implemented in the [Solution.ipynb notebook](https://github.com/albertogg99/p1-navigation/blob/master/solution/Solution.ipynb).
-You can either visualize the last execution or run it by yourself.
-To do so, you can take the following steps:
+You can either visualize the last execution or run it by yourself in a Jupyter server.
+To do so, you can take the following steps to fulfill the requirements:

 1. Create (and activate) a new environment with Python 3.6.